“How can I have more interesting conversations? I get stuck in small talk and bore people and myself”

 You, sharing something slightly personal: Cool, I have relatives in Bouder so I have many nice childhood memories from Colorado.
 What was it like for you do live in Denver?

-If someone says “I went to Paris last week.”, some start thinking: “Will they look down on me for not having been in Europe?
+If someone says “I went to Paris last week.”, you might start thinking: “Will they look down on me for not having been in Europe?
 What should I counter with?
 Is my posture weird?”

 Your thoughts when you focus on the conversation: “Paris, I wonder what that’s like?
 How long did it take to go to Europe?
 What did they do there?
 How come they went?”